-Model-based processes are one of the most widely-discussed issues within Department of Defense (DoD) today.
-For example, Model-Based Systems Engineering (MBSE) is a quarterly discussion at the Navy's Systems Engineering Stakeholders Group (SESG), and has been a tenant of the National Defense Industrial Association Systems Engineering and Mission Conference for the past several years.
-The DoD Digital Engineering Strategy (Deputy Secretary of Defense for Systems Engineering [SASD(SE)], 2018) provides a vision on how the DoD will modernize, develop, deliver, operate, and sustain systems.
+Model-based processes are one of the most widely-discussed issues within the Department of Defense (DoD) today.
+For example, Model-Based Systems Engineering (MBSE) is a quarterly discussion at the Navy's Systems Engineering Stakeholders Group (SESG) and has been a tenant of the National Defense Industrial Association Systems Engineering and Mission Conference for the past several years.
+The DoD Digital Engineering Strategy (2018) provides a vision on how the DoD will modernize, develop, deliver, operate, and sustain systems.
 This strategy is important because advances in technology have led to larger and more complex systems.
-This implies a need for a clear concise way to express the system design (clear, logically consistent semantics) and a need to represent systems differently to account for emergent behavior within the system due to the increased complexity.
+This implies a need for a clear, concise way to express the system design (clear, logically consistent semantics), and a need to represent systems differently to account for emergent behavior within the system due to the increased complexity.